 It was during my Design Management Masters program at The Savannah College of Art and Design that, out of necessity, I began producing Digital Art.
 My Design Management program was online and required intense focus and concentration, and I had no free time to dedicate to my physical art practice.
 Out of frustration, I began appropriating images from the internet (sometimes incorporating my own photography) and manipulating them using apps I had downloaded onto my phone to create artwork.

-I am at the onset of developing my Virtual Art practice, which will include developing immersive worlds as well as individual pieces.
-I like to integrate my digital works into a physical piece, or into a physical space by including them in an installation.
+I am at the onset of developing my Cryptoart practice, where I am creating work in the virtual space.
+My ultimate goal in the Cryptoart space is to be able to create immersive worlds.
+I also like to integrate my digital works into a physical piece, or into a physical space by including them in an installation.
 I am interested in the challenge of incorporating the digital into the physical as well as the physical into the digital.

 It is the way I live.
 I could choose to see technology as something separate from everything I do, I could choose to see it as a dependency..or, I can see it as an integral part of my life, something I incorporate into what I am doing that helps me to achieve my goals in a way that I could not without it.